6ersan/baize/content/en/authors/admin/_index.md

 ---

-Bethe is currently a third year student majoring in Mathematics at the Taiyuan University of Technology(TYUT).
+I am currently a graduate student in mathematics, with a focus on partial differential equations.